nanderson815/atlanta-triathlon-club/src/pages/small-group-coaching/index.md

 This season we will offer two target races.
 The GA Peach Women's Sprint & The Don Carter Park Sprint.
 Women starting triathlon will have the opportunity in racing a women’s only sprint.

-Our next round of four month coaching starts on TBD!
+Our next round of four month coaching starts on April 1, 2024!

 * ### Cost Effective Coaching Solution
 * ### Workout designed by your coach